arungupta2008/DACDSA/README.md

-Hello , This is NS2 Project for writin protocol for creating CDS from given network .
+Hello , This is Msster's Project NS2 Project for writing protocol for creating CDS from given network .

-We have write DACDSA algorithm for finding the CDS also written the Guha Kullar's algorithm to check
+I have written DACDSA algorithm for finding the CDS also written the Guha Kullar's algorithm to compare with our algorithm

 Remember here i have putted all the files for NS-2.35 make changes in all files then run